sidnair01/cse15l-lab-reports/Lab1Report.md

 >*Optimizing Remote Running*

-To run commands while connecting to the server, including further commands on the same line in quotes.
+To run certain commands while connecting to the server, include them on the same line in quotes.
 ![Image](https://i.gyazo.com/ea9fd31542ee332dda199e35a18bd718.png)

 To allow multiple commands to be run on a single line, separate them with a semicolon.